skobba/skobba.github.io_bak/docs/AWS/amplify.md

 # Amplify
-See also the alternative, [Serverless](https://www.serverless.com/).
+Framework that creates and manages a bunch of services in AWS, see also the alternative, [Serverless](https://www.serverless.com/).

 ## Toolchain
 Some AWS Amplify toolchain commands: